mndillon/toki-pona-nanpa-linja-n/README.md

 - Shape of sitelen pona glyph (looks like equals)
 - Good candidate
 - Never appears in a numeric cartouche
-- nenin one len li sama newen ono ten
+- nanpa Nenin One Len li sama nanpa Newen Ono Ten

 ### Addition: en
 - Shape of sitelen pona glyph (looks like plus)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- newen en neten en nesen li sama nenun
+- nanpa Newen en Neten en Nesen li sama nanpa Nenun
-- o pana e nejen tawa nesen
+- o pana e nanpa Nejen tawa nanpa Nesen

 ### Subtract: lape
 - Shape of sitelen pona glyph (looks like subtract)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche (but negative symbol can appear in a numeric cartouche)
-- nesen lape nenoten li sama nelen
+- nanpa Nesen lape nanpa Nenoten li sama nanpa Nelen

 ### Multiply: lete
 - Shape of sitelen pona glyph (looks like multiply in ascii)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- nesen lete neten li sama nenun
+- nanpa Nesen lete nanpa Neten li sama nanpa Nenun

 ### Division: kipisi
 - Shape of sitelen pona glyph (looks like divide)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche (but fraction symbol can appear in a numeric cartouche)
-- nepen kipisi nenoten li sama nenonan
+- nanpa Nepen kipisi nanpa Nenoten li sama nanpa Nenonan

 ### Power: sewi
 - Shape of sitelen pona glyph (looks like rising up)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- neten sewi nesen li sama nepen
+- nanpa Neten sewi nanpa Nesen li sama nanpa Nepen
-- nemen eken li sama nemen lete newenin sewi nesen
+- nanpa Nemen Eken li sama nanpa Nemen lete nanpa Newenin sewi nanpa Nesen

 Other mathematical expressions like log, ln, exp, roots, cos, pi (and maybe even powers) are better left in mathematical notation: